freelogic/computer-using-hints/README_en.md

 * Welcome to use this doc and copy to others and don't forget take info of original link and author together.
 * [README英文版(README_en.md)](README_en.md)

+## Thanks
+* We use lots of resources from web or somewhere and thanks for all!
+Thank you!
+* Please contact us if any issues about license, for example license of some materials, let us know;

 ## Contribution
 * Just to feel free and make any contribution like edit this doc and append your own usage hints and so on; Just to send me pull or merge request, but I cannot promise to deal with them very fast:-)